 Ugly Closet Before

 My side of the closet with a single rod and junky organizational units below.
-At this point, our Professional Organizer helped me go through my belongings and PURGE.
-I think I got rid of at least 60% of my clothes.
-The great thing about The Decorologist Organizer is that she understands that many of us need a beautiful, personalized space in order for us to care enough about keeping it organized.
+At this point, my professional organizer helped me go through my belongings and PURGE.
+I think I got rid of at least 60% of my clothes!
+A good organizer understands that many of us need a beautiful, personalized space in order for us to care enough about keeping it organized.
 There’s not a lot to care about here:

 But now that has completely changed!
 Putting away my clothes has become a JOY rather than a CHORE.
 Ready for the “afters” of my quirky, highly-personalized, and very organized new closet?
 Here’s the entry – I can actually walk into the closet and get completely dressed without bumping into things!
 The cedar walls were painted in Annie Sloan Chalk Paint, so no sanding or priming was required!
 I hung a gilt mirror so I can check myself out after I’m dressed, and we painted a stool the same color as the walls that I can stand on to reach the highest shelves.